xmos/lib_mic_array/doc/rst/src/software_structure.rst

 one or more methods with specific names and signatures that the class template directly calls.

-There are a couple notable advantages of using CRTP over polymorphic behavior.
+There are a couple notable advantages of using CRTP over polymorphic behaviour.
 With CRTP flexibility does not generally come with the same run-time costs (in terms of both compute and memory) as polymorphic solutions.
 This is because the CRTP class template always knows the concrete type of any objects it uses at